mtlynch/show-and-tell-code-of-conduct/index.md

 # Code of Conduct

-The Show & Tell group is meant to facilitate networking and collaboration within the indie founder community.
+Show & Tell is a micro-community of solo founders sharing their experiences and helping each another.

-We value the participation of each member of Show & Tell and want all attendees to have an enjoyable, fulfilling experience.
-All attendees are expected to show respect and courtesy to others throughout the cohort.

-Everyone who participates in Show & Tell must adhere to the following Code of Conduct.
-Organizers will enforce this code in Slack channels and during video chat sessions.
+We want to make sure that we create a kind and welcoming atmosphere for everyone, and this Code of Conduct is provided to give clear guidelines on how best we can do that.

 ## Our standards

-Show & Tell is dedicated to providing a positive event experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.
+Show & Tell is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, physical appearance, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.

 Examples of behavior that contributes to creating a positive environment include: